benhunter/FlaskUserAgent/README.md

 # FlaskUserAgent
- Flask website that displays your user-agent.
+ Flask web app that displays your user-agent.

 ## Setup
 ### Prerequisites